-Steve Freedom, born in Cape Town, South Africa, trained in classical and jazz music with violin, guitars, keys, and percussion from the age of seven.
+Steven Freedom was born in Cape Town, South Africa and studied classical and jazz music with violin, guitars, keys, and percussion from the age of seven.
 A passionate Improviser-DJ of Live Electronic Music, Steve infuses his roots African Rhythms and Jazz with Soul, Funk and Nu-Disco, in real-time, to create Deep-house, Minimal and Techno.
 He is well known in the dance music scene around Europe, Australia and South Africa and currently ranked at No.1 in House music on Reverbnation.com, Cape Town and South Africa also previously ranking at No.1 in Berlin.

 For the past year Steve has been developing a software program called Traktomizer and now that development phase one is completed, tested and released, Steve is looking forward to getting back in the studio to make another album – which will be, shall we say ‘Traktomized!’

 After a highly creative and successful twenty year career as an Internet Guru, Steve returned to music production and performance a few years ago to pursue his first deep love of music.